-When Is a DUI Charged as a Felony?
+Is a DUI a Felony in California?

-In California, the majority of DUIs are misdemeanors.
-Only about 2-3% of all DUI arrests amount to felony DUI charges.
 There are a few different factors that could enhance a misdemeanor drunk driving offense to a felony, including:

 - DUI accidents – those resulting in injury, great bodily injury, or death